 In sport, we often want to change an object's momentum, which we do by applying a force.
 The larger the force, the greater will be the change in momentum.
 We could also apply the same force for longer.
-Think of what might happen if you tried to push your car from a stationary position to a reasonable speed when you need to jump-start it after your battery has gone flat.
+Think of what might happen if you tried to push your car from a stationary position to a reasonable speed when you need to jump-start it after your battery goes flat.
 You apply the largest force you can but it still takes some time to get the car up to speed.
 To change the velocity of the car or to change its momentum, you need to apply a big force for a long time.
 The term that describes the product of force (F) and time (t) is impulse (J).
 (You will also see Ft used in many texts.)

-Essentially, the greater the impulse (J), the greater will be the change in momentum (p), so $\Delta Ft = \Delta p$ (Δ means 'change in'), or $\Delta Ft = \Delta mv$.
-This is the impulsemomentum relationship and gives a hint as to how best to accelerate our body.
+Essentially, the greater the impulse (J), the greater will be the change in momentum (p), so $J = \Delta p$ (remember Δ means 'change in'), or $\Delta Ft = \Delta mv$.
+This is the impulse-momentum relationship and gives a hint as to how best to accelerate our body.
 When we hit the ground with our foot, we need to apply the largest force possible for the longest time possible.
-The greater the impulse, the greater the change in momentum; since our mass will change, our velocity should.
+The greater the impulse, the greater the change in momentum; since our mass won't change, our velocity must.
 You can see how impulse is calculated from a force-time curve in Box 5.1.

-BOX 5.1 CALCULATION OF IMPULSE FROM A FORCE-TIME CURVE
+BOX 5.1 CAI CUI ATION OF IMPULSE FROM A FORCE-TIME CURVE

 Impulse is the product of force and time but how do we calculate it?
-Below is a force-time curve (A).
+Below is a force time curve (FIG. 1).
 It shows the force produced over a period of time.
 Strain gauges, force platforms and various other tools can be used to measure forces such as these.
 Impulse is equal to the area under the curve.

-The easiest way to calculate the area under the curve is to break it up into rectangular columns (B).
+The easiest way to calculate the area under the curve is to break it up into rectangular columns (FIG. 2).
 Each column has a known width (time) and a known height (force).
-The area of a rectangle is given by its height multiplied by its width.
+The area of a rectangle is given by its height multiplied by its width; that is, force × time.